ansible/awx/docs/docsite/rst/administration/security_best_practices.rst

 External account stores
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Maintaining a full set of users just in AWX can be a time-consuming task in a large organization, prone to error.
-AWX supports connecting to external account sources via :ref:`LDAP <ag_auth_ldap>` and certain :ref:`OAuth providers <ag_social_auth>`.
+AWX supports connecting to external account sources via certain :ref:`OAuth providers <ag_social_auth>`.
 Using this eliminates a source of error when working with permissions.

 .. _ag_security_django_password: